karldahlgren/raccoon/README.md

     | |_) / _` |/ __/ __/ _ \ / _ \| '_ \
     |  _ < (_| | (_| (_| (_) | (_) | | | |
     |_| \_\__,_|\___\___\___/ \___/|_| |_|
-    Raccoon: Kafka search tool (v1.0.0)
+    Raccoon: Kafka search tool (dev-build)

     Usage:
-      raccoon search [flags]
+      raccoon grep [flags]

     Flags:
       -b, --broker string        Broker address (Required)
       -g, --group string         Group name (Optional)
-      -h, --help                 help for search
+      -h, --help                 help for grep
       -k, --key-query string     Key query (Optional)
       -l, --limit int            Limit message consumption per partition (Optional) (default 1000) -o, --output string        Output file name (Optional) -t, --topic string         Topic name (Required)
       -q, --value-query string   Value query (Optional)
       -v, --verbose              Print output in terminal (Optional)

+    required flag(s) "broker", "topic" not set

-A summary will always be printed in the terminal when the search command has been executed.
-The summary will show the matched message count and the search time.
+A summary will always be printed in the terminal when the grep command has been executed.
+The summary will show the matched message count, and the search time.
 The full result can either be presented in the terminal by using the --verbose flag or be exported to a CSV file by using the --output flag.
 The result will include each the partitioned id, offset, timestamp, key and value.

 ## Example

-    raccoon search -b localhost:9092 -q MyQuery -t MyTopic -o result.csv
+    raccoon grep -b localhost:9092 -q MyQuery -t MyTopic -o result.csv

-    Establishing connection to Kafka   # 1   ... done!
-[3 in 109ms]
+    Connecting to Kafka                      ... done!
+[2 in 105ms]
-    Reading messages                   # 2   ... done!
-[1.00M in 2.89s]
+    Reading messages (280 matches)           ... done!
+[1.00M in 3.003s]
-    Disconnecting from Kafka           # 3   ... done!
-[2 in 2.893s]
+    Disconnecting from Kafka                 ... done!
+[1 in 100ms]
-    Writing to file                    # 4   ... done!
-[280 in 2.894s]
+    Writing to file                          ... done!
+[280 in 104ms]

     Summary:
       Read messages.......................:  1000000
       Matched messages....................:  280
       Search time.........................:  3.000000s
       Messages/s..........................:  0.000003

 ## License